Skip to main content

 This part is super important: social media training.

 Start with the basics.
-Which platforms you’d like employees to post on, and how they work.
+Which platforms you’d like employees to post on, and how do they work?

 Try creating a checklist of social media terminology to help your less social-media-savvy employees!
 Hashtags, stories, lives, shares, likes, connections… it can all be confusing for a beginner.